python-pillow/Pillow/docs/handbook/image-file-formats.rst

 **append**
     Set to True to append pages to an existing PDF file.
-If the file doesn't exist, an :py:exc:`IOError` will be raised.
+If the file doesn't exist, an :py:exc:`OSError` will be raised.

     .. versionadded:: 5.1.0